 - Figure out which Kernel Extensions are causing the alerts.
 Once you find them, gather a list of all the developer names being presented to your end-users.
 We’ll need this information to complete later steps.

 - Locate the KEXT developer's Team ID (and, optionally, the KEXT bundle ID).
-To collect this information and whitelist the KEXTs in question, simply follow the steps in this Kandji support article, which will also show you how to create the KEXT approval profile in Kandji.
+To collect this information and allow the KEXTs in question, simply follow the steps in this Kandji support article, which will also show you how to create the KEXT approval profile in Kandji.

 We recommend that you encourage any software vendors who are affected by this change to move their KEXTs to a System Extension equivalent before Apple continues to take more steps toward phasing them out.
 And in the meantime, if you’re looking for an MDM solution that will stay up-to-date with the latest Apple announcements, look no further than Kandji.